 - Directives are Community laws adopted by the Council of the European Union upon a proposal from the Commission.
-Directives are addressed to the Member States and are binding as to the result - Member States may choose the form and methods of implementation.
+Directives are addressed to the Member States and are binding as to the result; Member States may choose the form and methods of implementation.
 The process of implementation is called harmonization.

-- Decisions are Community laws, issued by the Council or Commission, which are binding on those addressed, whether governments, companies or individuals.
+- Decisions are Community laws issued by the Council or Commission which are binding on those addressed, whether governments, companies or individuals.

 - Opinions are written statements by the Council or Commission and have no binding force.
-Opinions are an important indication of Council or Commission policy.
+Opinions are an important indication of Council and Commission policy.
 Recommendations adopted by the Commission are like directives in that they are binding only on the Member States cited and only with respect to the end result.